ismailmubarik/AWS-SAA-C02-Course/README.md

 This allows you to refer to a single or group of resources.
-This prevents individual resources from the same account but in different regions from being confused.
+This prevents individual resources from the same account but in different regions from being confused as ARN can identify them individually...

 ARN generally follows the same format: